Non-Invasive Reconstruction of Intracranial EEG Across the Deep Temporal Lobe from Scalp EEG based on Conditional Normalizing Flow: Conclusion

 However, we acknowledge certain limitations.
 The model's performance exhibits variability across different MTL subregions, with deeper and more structurally complex areas like the anterior hippocampus proving more challenging to reconstruct accurately.
 This suggests that the signal-to-noise ratio of the conditioning EEG and the inherent complexity of the target signal are key performance determinants.
 Additionally, since iEEG is downsampled to 200~Hz with anti-aliasing, the present results and spectral claims are limited to the preserved low-/mid-frequency range ($\leq$100~Hz; evaluated mainly in 0.5-50~Hz and 8-13~Hz), and do not address high-frequency intracranial biomarkers such as high-gamma/HFO.
-Moreover, the present study does not yet establish cross-subject or cross-state generalization, and clinical deployment should be considered premature until validated on larger cohorts and heterogeneous brain states.
+The conditional sampling analysis also showed under-coverage of empirical 90\% prediction intervals, indicating that the current uncertainty estimates are informative but not fully calibrated.
+Moreover, the present study does not yet establish cross-subject or cross-state generalization, and it does not include a protocol-matched comparison with alternative generative models such as diffusion models or GANs.
+Clinical deployment should therefore be considered premature until the framework is validated on larger cohorts, heterogeneous brain states, and broader generative baselines.

-Future work will focus on three main directions: 1) Enhancing the model architecture by incorporating more sophisticated conditioning mechanisms that can better leverage spatial information from the EEG montage.
-2) Expanding the framework to a subject-independent model by collecting larger-scale datasets with more standardized and comparable electrode implantation coverage across subjects, which will enable a systematic evaluation of cross-subject generalization and support the development of advanced domain adaptation techniques to account for inter-subject anatomical and physiological variability.
-3) Validating the clinical utility of the generated iEEG in downstream tasks, such as automated seizure detection and cognitive state decoding, to bridge the gap between technical innovation and practical application.
+Future work will focus on four main directions: 1) Enhancing the model architecture by incorporating more sophisticated conditioning mechanisms that can better leverage spatial information from the EEG montage.
+2) Expanding the framework to a subject-independent model by collecting larger-scale datasets with more standardized and comparable electrode implantation coverage across subjects, which will enable a systematic evaluation of cross-subject generalization and support the development of advanced domain adaptation techniques to account for inter-subject anatomical and physiological variability~\cite{zhao2026rmetnet,wang2026pa,wang2026cfspmnet}.
+3) Improving uncertainty calibration and comparing NeuroFlowNet with protocol-matched generative baselines, including diffusion- or GAN-based conditional generators.
+4) Validating the clinical utility of the generated iEEG in downstream tasks, such as automated seizure detection and cognitive state decoding, to bridge the gap between technical innovation and practical application.